Aug. 22, 2025 - Freedomain Radio - Stefan Molyneux

 What do we got here?

-Something pills?
+Something pills.

 Is that right?

-If you want to unmute.
+If you want to unmute, thank you for your patience.

-I'm all ears.
+I'm all here.

-Well, I'm more so trying to address what the previous caller brought up about the golden ratio and this sort of proof of the divinity of God.
+Well, I'm more so trying to address what the previous caller brought up about the golden ratio and this sort of big proof of the divinity of God.

-the the the ratio or it's the limit of the ratios of a fibonacci sequence which i know steph Which I know, Stefan, you software engineer, maybe you're familiar with the Fibonacci sequence, but it's just a recursive growth model where you add two previous numbers together and that's the next number.
+And the golden ratio is really just the ratio or it's the limit of the ratios of a Fibonacci sequence, which I know, Stefan, you a software engineer, maybe you're familiar with the Fibonacci sequence, but it's just a recursive growth model where you add two previous numbers together and that's the next number.

 And so I think you see that a lot with religion and superstition.